dkosmari/Turbiine/README.md

     If you leave the button shortcut empty, because you didn't hold any buttons long enough in step *ii*, the shortcut will be considered disabled.

-- **Reset all turbos...**: Immediately disables all turbos on all controllers.
+- **Disable all turbos...**: Immediately disables all turbos on all controllers.
 All buttons go back to normal.